ros-industrial/staubli_val3_driver/staubli_val3_driver/README.md

 1. The contents of the `val3` folder (both `ros_server` and `ros_libs` folders)
 have been transferred to the Staubli controller
 2. The VAL3 application `ros_server` has been loaded
-3. Both TCP Server sockets have been configured properly
+3. The TCP Server sockets have been configured properly

 Then simply press the `Run` button, ensure that `ros_server` is highlighted, then press `F8` (Ok).